 So the data gets saved in the folder like this:

 This is specifically the audit project share file (.sbp), which you would normally get by going into the Audit Overview and hitting the Share Audit button.
 This file can be imported by any other Sitebulb user, and they would then have access to the entire audit as if they carried it out on their own machine.
-Check out this guide to learn more about importing and exporting audit files.
+Check out this guide to learn more about importing audit files.

 While the custom save location works for any audit, it is most powerful when you use it alongside recurring audits.